Writing

 Handwriting

 In Reception, pupils are taught correct letter formation from the beginning of the year.
+This follows the formation taught within our SSP programme Essential Letters and Sounds.
 We aim for pupils to use start joining their handwriting in Year 2, ensuring their letter formation is clear and correct before doing so.
 Pupils are encouraged to choose their own writing implement in the upper school, where appropriate.
 By the time they leave, pupils should be able to write fluently, legibly and at an appropriate speed using a cursive handwriting style.